You are here

 Attend every day to achieve.

 All students must attend daily.
 This is a legal requirement and absences must be explained.
-Parents/Guardians may explain absences with an SMS, telephone call, email or note to the school.
+Parents/Guardians may explain absences via COMPASS, telephone call, email or note to the school.
 In the case of prolonged illness, parents/guardians should contact the school early and a medical certificate may be required.
 Attendance at school is a parent/guardian responsibility and a legal requirement.
 Students who arrive late are to report directly to Student Services.
 Where an absence has not been explained, parents will be contacted by SMS after 10.00am.
-Please respond by return SMS to enable us to update our records.
+Please respond by clicking on the link and entering the reason for the absence in COMPASS to enable us to update our records.

 We constantly remind students of the need to turn up prepared every school day to ensure they achieve their best.
 From time to time we are approached by parents/guardians informing us that the family is taking holidays during term time.